Marine Environmental Baseline Survey and Environmental Impact Assessment of the Paralimni Marina Project

 A bibliographic review was conducted to assess the biodiversity, and particularly the priority habitats and species of the area.
 In addition, a range of field activities were conducted and data were collected.
 Among other, priority habitats were mapped using aerial and acoustic devices, targeted point samplings were used to evaluate the abundance and richness of macroscopic species, the ecological status of Posidonia oceanica meadows was assessed, macrofauna samples were analysed and physico-chemical analyses of the water and sediment were conducted (e.g. deployment of CTD Idronaut 316 Plus, collection of water using Van Dorm sampler, analyses of heavy metals, turbidity, TOC, DO, bacteria, and nutrients).

-All the results were integrated and reports submitted formed dedicated sections of the EBS and EIA submitted to authorities.
+All the results were integrated and reports submitted formed dedicated sections of the EBS and EIA reports submitted to authorities.
 Summary and conclusions evaluated and highlighted the biodiversity features most likely to be impacted.
-The assessment was based on modelling results, technical specifications of the project and using as a basis the results of the marine EBS.
+The impact assessment was based on modelling results, technical specifications of the project and using as a basis the results of the marine EBS.
 In the context of the EIA we proposed mitigation measures and monitoring protocols.

-A short video with underwater footage during our field surveys has been published on our YouTube channel.
+A short video with underwater footage obtained during our field surveys has been published on our YouTube channel.